punitkmryh/Vuejs-Todo-app-part-2/README.md

 npm run build --report
 ```

-Its upgraded version of todo-app-part-1[found here](https://github.com/punitkmryh/Vue.js-Todo-app-part-1), with features such as Filters like All, Active, completed, Clear Completed with animation effects.
+Its upgraded version of todo-app-part-1 [found here](https://github.com/punitkmryh/Vue.js-Todo-app-part-1), with features such as Filters like All, Active, completed, Clear Completed with animation effects.